The Dark Side of Recognition: Unintended Consequences of Praise

 This is an important step to make sure that all employees feel like the program has been designed to make them feel valued and appreciated, regardless of their role, background, or day-to-day contributions.

-By recognizing a wide group of employees – by factoring in their different perspectives, values, and achievements – these inclusive employee recognition programs can lead to more collaboration and teamwork.
-All of this helps avoid the possible negative consequences described above while increasing overall employee engagement and satisfaction with the program in place.
+By recognizing a wide group of employees – by factoring in their different perspectives, values, and achievements – these inclusive employee recognition tools can lead to more collaboration and team recognition.
+All of this helps avoid the possible negative consequences described above while increasing overall employee engagement and satisfaction with the appreciation program in place.

 Best Practices to Implement the Most Successful Recognition Program Possible

 To avoid possible missteps and maximize your chance of success, there are many best practices that you can follow to implement a more effective recognition program.
-These include the following:
+These recognition program ideas include the following:

 -

-Design the program to include regular review and feedback steps to make sure the initiative is aligned with employees’ needs and the company’s larger goals.
+Design the recognition strategy to include regular review and feedback steps to make sure the initiative is aligned with employees' needs and the company's larger goals.

 -

-Conduct periodic evaluations to identify any gaps, continue to eradicate bias, and incorporate employee feedback to improve overall effectiveness.
+Conduct periodic evaluations to identify any gaps, continue to eradicate bias, and incorporate employee feedback to improve overall recognition program effectiveness.

 -